If you a looking for a screen recorder or video recorder, you have likely heard about Loom.

 The main feature of Loom is obviously the screen recording feature.

-Here you have 3 different options – you can record just your screen, you can record your screen and your webcam at the same time, or you can record only with your webcam.
+Here you have 3 different options to record your computer screen using Loom – you can record just your screen, you can record your screen and your webcam at the same time, or you can record only with your webcam.

 These options are more or less the same as with all other screen recorders.
 But they are very easy to get access to with Loom.